 Rottweilers have a bad rap for aggressiveness, but when properly socialized and trained, these dogs make fantastic family dogs.

 Rottweilers should be introduced to children and other pets right from the start.
-Once fully vaccinated, socialize rottweilers with other dogs on his own turf and in public.
+Once fully vaccinated, socialize Rottweilers with other dogs on their own turf and in public.

 Socialization cannot be stressed enough when it comes to this breed.
 You need to be an assertive and confident dog leader with this breed.